NexMaker-Fab/2023zjudem-Team-Gladiators/docs/AC/step/page.md

 We find the required image file in the images folder and drag it to the document we are working on.
 This action places the image at the desired location in the document.

     "...use 'img style="float: center;" width=700 src="IMAGE/nameof ourimage.png/jpg" format.'"

 This section describes how to use the HTML <img> tag to insert images into a document.

+ style="float: center;":
-style="float: center;": This attribute sets the float property of the image to "center", which means that the image will be centered horizontally within its containing element.
+This attribute sets the float property of the image to "center", which means that the image will be centered horizontally within its containing element.

+    width=700:
-width=700: This attribute sets the width of the image to 700 pixels.
+ This attribute sets the width of the image to 700 pixels.
 This determines the visual size of the image in the document.

+    src="image/foldr name.png":
-src="image/foldr name.png": This attribute specifies the source of the image (src).
+This attribute specifies the source of the image (src).
 In this case, it points to a file called "name of our image.png/jpg" located in the "image" folder.
-The path "name of our image.png/jpg" means that the image folder is located in the current directory, and the image file name is ""nameof our image.png/jpg".png".
+The path "name of our image.png/jpg" means that the image folder is located in the current directory, and the image file name is

+    "name of our image.png/jpg".

 Format: "Format" seems to be mentioned, but has no specific meaning in this context.
 It may be included as a placeholder or for other purposes, but it does not affect the image insertion itself.